openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-If one operand is of a type parameter, for the second operand can be of any reference type, inclduing a type parameter.
+If one operand is a type parameter, then the other operand can be of any reference type, including type parameter.

-If the actual types of objects are compatible, the corresponding evaluation of equality operator is used, otherwise, the result of ``==`` and ``===`` operators is ``false``:
+If actual object types are compatible, then the corresponding evaluation of an equality operator is used.
+Otherwise, the result of the operators ``==`` and ``===`` is ``false``:

 .. code-block:: typescript
    :linenos: